sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace Create plantuml diagram showing all state documents

-Workspace: Based on the provided workspace structure and the relevant files, here is a PlantUML diagram representing the state documents (JSON files) and their relationships:
+Based on the provided workspace structure and the relevant files, here is a PlantUML diagram representing the state documents (JSON files) and their relationships:

 ```plantuml
 @startuml